Generation of measures on the torus with good sequences of integers: Introduction, main results

-Then $\nu$ can be represented at $\frac{a}{q}$, that is, there is a good set $S$ so that $\mu_{S,\frac{a}{q}}=\nu$. \end{thm} The techniques developed in this paper allow one to address the \emph{simultaneous} representability of probability measures at several different points of the torus, and we plan to explore this in a future work.
-But which family $\set*{\mu_{\alpha}}{\alpha\in\setT}$ of measures can be represented by a single good set remains open even if we restrict the family to absolutely continuous measures with respect to the Lebesgue probability measure $\lambda$.
-What we can say at this point is that for a given good set $S$, the set of $\alpha\in\setT$ where the limit measure $\mu_{S,\alpha}$ is not the Lebesgue measure is small: it is both of first Baire category and of $0$ measure under every Rajchman measure\autocites[Theorem 3]{MR799255}[see also][]{MR1364897} on $\setT$.
+The techniques developed in this paper allow one to address the \emph{simultaneous} representability of probability measures at several different points of the torus, and we plan to explore this in a future work.
+But which family $\set*{\nu_{\alpha}}{\alpha\in\setT}$ of measures can be represented by a single good set remains open even if we restrict the family to absolutely continuous measures with respect to the Lebesgue probability measure $\lambda$.
+What we can say at this point is that for a given good set $S$, the set of $\alpha\in\setT$ where the limit measure $\mu_{S,\alpha}$ is not the Lebesgue measure is small: it is both of first Baire category and of $0$ measure under every Rajchman measure\autocites[Theorem 3]{MR799255}[see also][]{MR1364897} on $\setT$, so $\nu\set{\alpha}{\mu_{S,\alpha}\ne \lambda}=0$ for every Rajchman measure $\nu$.